Spring 2024

 Heralded writer Roy Blount Jr. will emcee the event, which will feature the debut of By Dan Jenkins, a short film on the career and impact of Dan Jenkins.
 Sportswriters and editors Michael MacCambridge, Sally Jenkins, Joe Posnanski and John Walsh will be part of the program, celebrating the first annual Jenkins Medal presentation.

-NFL Protests, Social Juice and Social Work
+NFL Protests, Social Justice and Social Work

 The Steve Hicks School of Social Work, the Division of Diversity and Community Engagement, the Center for Sports Leadership & Innovation, and the Center for Sports Communication & Media presented The NFL Protests, Social Justice and Social Work on October 10, 2017, in SSW's Utopia Theater.
 The panel discussion included Daron K. Roberts, director of the Center for Sports Leadership & Innovation, Cullen Loeffler, former UT Austin and NFL athlete, Octavious Bishop, former UT Austin and NFL athlete, and Michael Butterworth, director of the Center for Sports Communication and Media.
 Emmett L. Gill, Steve Hicks School of Social Work, moderated the forum.